Skip to Main Content

 Excel 3: Excel experts

-This session was offered synchronously on Wednesday, June 7.
+This session was offered synchronously online on Monday, June 10.

 Julie Marcoux, Dalhousie Libraries

-Getting started with data management planning Discover how data management planning can help you save time, guard against loss, and improve the quality of your research, while fulfilling granting body and publisher requirements.
-This module will cover best practices in research data management (RDM) and introduce you to helpful resources including the free, online Data Management Plan (DMP) Assistant tool.
+Research data management basics Discover how research data management (RDM) can help you save time, guard against loss, and improve the quality of your research, while fulfilling granting body and publisher requirements.
+This module will cover best practices in RDM and introduce you to helpful resources including the free, online Data Management Plan (DMP) Assistant tool.
 Louise Gillis, Dalhousie Libraries

 Dos and Don’ts of Preparing a Strong Ethics Application